peakshift/bitcoin-ux/glossary.md

 ### Transaction

 - State difference between transaction and a payment
-- A transaction can include multisple payments
+- A transaction can include multiple payments

 ### Watchtower

+...